-Challenge packages suggest butter may be kept frozen up to 4 months, but very fresh butter has been frozen successfully for up to 12 months at 20°-30°F. Although freezing will prolong shelf life, gradual flavor and texture changes will occur over time.
+Challenge packages suggest butter may be kept frozen for up to 4 months, but very fresh butter has been frozen successfully for up to 12 months at 20°-30°F. Although freezing will prolong shelf life, gradual flavor and texture changes will occur over time.
 For the best results, freeze fresh butter in its original carton inside a plastic freezer bag.

-Spreadable butter can also be frozen for storage, and works well for cutting into pie pastries or other similar applications.
+Spreadable butters can also be frozen for storage and works well for cutting into pie pastries or other similar applications.
 To use it as “spreadable” butter, however, it must be thawed before use.
-Freezing the Lite butter, however, is not recommended.